nth-chile/gagesalzano2/src/_projects/Deskpass.md

   />
 </div>

-<p class="bg">Deskpass is a shared office space membership plan that provides access to co-working spaces all over the world.</p>
+<p class="bg"><a href="https://www.deskpass.com/">Deskpass</a> is a shared office space membership plan that provides access to co-working spaces all over the world.</p>

 {{slide['end']}}